Filing A Scheduled Process

 For most shelf-stable fluid products, it is necessary to obtain a scheduled process prior to producing the product.

-A scheduled process is your recipe and procedure, which has been review and edited by a recognized process authority.
+A scheduled process is your recipe and procedure, which has been reviewed and edited by a recognized process authority.
 With very few exceptions, if you are making a product that is fluid and shelf-stable, you will be required to have a scheduled process.

 The FDA regulates the production of food and requires that the scheduled process be registered with the FDA.